Taxation of international executives

 Do the immigration authorities in Belgium provide information to the local taxation authorities regarding when a person enters or leaves Belgium?

-As part of the immigration process, an individual has to register himself/herself with the local commune upon arrival in Belgium and deregister himself/herself with the commune upon departure from Belgium.
-This information is available for the Belgian tax authorities.
-In practice, this implies that the individual automatically receives a Belgian income tax return form from the Belgian tax authorities.
+As part of the immigration process, an individual, in principle, has to register themselves with the local commune upon arrival in Belgium and deregister themselves with the commune upon departure from Belgium.
+This information is available to the Belgian tax authorities.
+In practice, this implies that the individual automatically receives a Belgian resident income tax return form from the Belgian tax authorities.

-If the assignee receives compensation (deferred payments, bonus, and so on) related to the assignment in Belgium that is considered as taxable in Belgium, there will be a filing requirement.
+If the assignee receives compensation (deferred payments, bonus, deferred equaity income and so on) related to the assignment in Belgium that is considered as taxable in Belgium, there will be a filing requirement.

-If any outstanding tax liability related to the Belgian assignment is paid by the employer afterwards, this payment will be considered as a taxable benefit on behalf of the individual which will trigger a filing requirement.
+If any outstanding tax liability related to the Belgian assignment is paid by the employer after the individual has left Belgium, this payment will be considered as a taxable benefit on behalf of the individual which will trigger a filing requirement.

-Do the taxation authorities in Belgium adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Belgium adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Belgium considering the adoption of this interpretation of economic employer in the future?

 Yes.
 The interpretation of the Belgian tax authorities of the notion employer in the framework of Article 15 of the double taxation treaties concluded by Belgium is outlined in Administrative Circular nr.
 AFZ 2005/0652 (AFZ 08/2005) of 25 May 2005.
 In the circular, the authorities follow the current interpretation of Belgian jurisprudence.
 According to the circular, the relationship between the employee and the employer is characterized by the existence of a link of subordination between the employer and the employee.
 The tax authorities are thus adopting the economic employer approach.
 Various circumstances should be taken into account to determine the possible existence of a link of subordination and they are in line with the Commentary on Article 15 of the OECD model tax treaty.